What Is Email Marketing for Artists?

 Modern business jargon uses "sales funnel" and "customer journey" phrases to describe how businesses attract potential buyers and move them from product unawareness to becoming buyers and even evangelists.
 With good reason, it's popular to equate developing relationships with customers to the stages of intimacy in the dating and looking for life partners stages of life.
 There are apparent similarities.

 In every case, it's all about KNOW, LIKE, and TRUST.
 You grow from first awareness, eye contact, an introduction, or noticing a social media post or ad to form an impression.
 Steps then evolve to making contact and getting to know and understand one another.
 If things go well, the connection progresses.
-In business, your goal is to make sales, create happy customers and encourage evangelists.
+In business, your goal is to make sales, create happy customers, and encourage evangelists.
 The enthusiasm for Apple products epitomizes the full spectrum of the customer journey process.

 Getting Leads Is Easy | Follow Up Makes or Breaks You

 Want more leads?
 You can find hundreds of creative ideas and practical techniques by searching for "how to get leads" in your favorite browser.
-You will find the ideas, advice, and suggestions represent an overwhelming embarrassment of riches.
+You will find that the ideas, advice, and suggestions represent an overwhelming embarrassment of riches.
 That's because nearly everything works.
 You only need to test and then settle on what approach works best and matches your needs.
 Social media, organic search results (SEO), cold emailing, cold calling, networking, advertising, direct mail, referrals, reviews, and directory listings are among the most widespread methods today.

 Trust Your Instincts and Support Them with Research